digbmc/100-tbbm/README.md

 - Static: loads from json, not live
 - Turtle: loads live, but very slowly (incredibly slowly on Cloud)

+## Notes on this version

+- GIDs must be updated with new sheet
+- Needs some visual signifier of loading (or needs to partially load)

 ## Pseudocode

 ```{python}